jlevy/og-equity-compensation/README.md

 ## Why an Open Guide?
 Why on GitHub?

 This is an **open guide**.
-It’s *open to contributions*, so unlike a blog, it is living, and can improving.
+It’s *open to contributions*, so unlike a blog, it is living, and can be improved.

 This document was started by [Joshua Levy](https://github.com/jlevy) and [Joe Wallin](http://joewallin.com/about-joe-wallin/).
 It’s our first attempt at assembling this information, so is likely to have errors and shortcomings, but we want to see it get expand and get better.